webtorrent/bittorrent-tracker/README.md

 // start tracker server listening!
-Use 0 to listen on a random free port. const port = 0, hostname = "localhost" server.listen(port, hostname, () => {
+Use 0 to listen on a random free port. const port = 0 const hostname = "localhost" server.listen(port, hostname, () => {
   // Do something on listening...
 })